erengumusay/Whistle-Blown-Gear-Down/README.md

 Research Question and Aim
-Research Question: How do football matches hosted by Beşiktaş, Fenerbahçe, and Galatasaray impact Istanbul’s traffic density, and what trends emerge from the analysis of match days versus non-match days?
+ How do football matches hosted by Beşiktaş, Fenerbahçe, and Galatasaray impact Istanbul’s traffic density, and what trends emerge from the analysis of match days versus non-match days?
 Aim: The purpose of this research is to evaluate traffic density around the stadiums of Istanbul's three major football teams on match days.

 Methodology and Approach